amanpalariya/console-game/README.md

 ## Comments
 Anything followed by a `//` until the end of the line is considered a comment.
 Comments cannot appear at the beginning of the file.
-They must be present after initial state declaration.
+They must be present after the initial state declaration.

 ## Shape
-A shape is a 2D collection of pixel color (black, white, or transparent).
+A shape is a 2D collection of pixel colors (black, white, or transparent).
 The shapes can be painted(overlaid) on a screen.

 A shape can be defined as follows.